Thanks for visiting Free Tours by Foot New York!

 J – NBC Studios/Today Show

 At the corner of the GE Building facing 49th St. and the plaza you will easily see the NBC Experience Store.
-This is where NBC’s flagship studios are located in NYC and where many NBC TV shows are recorded including; The Dr. Oz Show, The Tonight Show with Jimmy Fallon, and Saturday Night Live.
+This is where NBC’s flagship studios are located in NYC and where many NBC TV shows are recorded including The Tonight Show with Jimmy Fallon, and Saturday Night Live.

 Interestingly, this section was built independent and separate from the GE building, although it looks as though it’s attached, so as to minimize vibrations within the television studios.